lixus7/Time-Series-Works-Conferences/README.md

 </div>

 > I have a strong interest in time-series research, if you are interested too, welcome to ⬆️⬆️⬆️⬆️⬆️⬆️ contact me to discuss problems and keep moving together.
 <br> I'm a noob but I'm a continuer.
 I received my B.S. degree in EE from Wuhan University, Wuhan, China.
-I was then awarded an M.S. degree in signal in Dept. Computer Science and Engineering, Southern University of Science and Technology, Shenzhen, China, supervised by [Professor Xuan Song](https://scholar.google.com/citations?user=_qCSLpMAAAAJ&hl=zh-CN&oi=ao) and guided by Dr. [Quanjun Chen](https://scholar.google.com/citations?user=_PKwzTwAAAAJ&hl=zh-CN&oi=ao), Dr. [Renhe Jiang](https://www.renhejiang.com/) and [Jinliang Deng](https://scholar.google.com/citations?user=oaoJ2AYAAAAJ&hl=zh-CN&oi=ao) during the master career.
+I was then awarded an M.S. degree in Dept. Computer Science and Engineering, Southern University of Science and Technology, Shenzhen, China, supervised by [Professor Xuan Song](https://scholar.google.com/citations?user=_qCSLpMAAAAJ&hl=zh-CN&oi=ao) and guided by Dr. [Quanjun Chen](https://scholar.google.com/citations?user=_PKwzTwAAAAJ&hl=zh-CN&oi=ao), Dr. [Renhe Jiang](https://www.renhejiang.com/) and [Jinliang Deng](https://scholar.google.com/citations?user=oaoJ2AYAAAAJ&hl=zh-CN&oi=ao) during the master career.

 The task part has been completed, and we will continue to update the methodology part.
 If you find any missed resources (paper/code) or errors, please feel free to open an issue or make a pull request.
 Welcome to contact me for collaboration with this work!